davecan/easychain/README.md

 This implementation focuses *only* on the hashed ledger concept.
 It specifically does not include any concept of mining or any other form of distributed consensus.
 It also abstracts the concept of a transaction to that of a message in general.
 The concept of a header and payload in messages and blocks is adapted from Bitcoin.

+I do not pretend to be a python expert, so some of this can certainly be written better.

 # Example

 This is a quick example.
 A more detailed example (including hostile tampering and detection) is in `example.py`.
 There are also a few basic unit tests.